gevhaz/Retag-Opus/README.md

 Run the script like so:

 ```
-python3 main.py --directory /path/to/directory/with/your/opus/files.opus
+python3 retag --directory /path/to/directory/with/your/opus/files.opus
 ```

 There is also a help (`-h`) flag:

 ```
-$ ./main.py -h
+$ retag -h
 usage: main.py [-h] [-d DIR] [-v] [-V]

 options:
 -h, --help            show this help message and exit
+-s {bash,zsh,tcsh}, --print-completion {bash,zsh,tcsh}
+                      print shell completion script
+-a, --all             Even if there is no YouTube description, suggest improving existing tags
 -d DIR, --directory DIR
                       directory in which the files to be retagged are located
 -v, --verbose         show verbose output
 -V, --version         show program's version number and exit
 ```

 # Project status